it5prasoon/Auto-Reply-Android/README.md

 ## ⚠️ Important Notes

-- **Reply Timing**: The app includes a 10-second delay between replies to prevent spam (configurable)
+- **Reply Delay**: Configurable 1-10 second delay (default 3s) before sending replies for natural conversation flow
+- **Conversational Context**: AI conversation sessions auto-expire after 30 minutes of inactivity
 - **Privacy**: This app is not affiliated with WhatsApp, Facebook, or any messaging platform
 - **Permissions**: Notification access is required for the app to function properly